NetOfficeFw/LateBindingApi.CodeGenerator/README.md

 You can now refresh TLI reference in ComponentAnalyzer project or re-open the project.

+## Development

+Please, read the [contribution guideline](CONTRIBUTING.md) for information about development process.

+The `master` branch contains stable release codebase.
+Use the `develop` branch to implement new features.

 ## License

 Late Binding API Code Generator source code is license under [Microsoft Public License (Ms-PL)](LICENSE.txt)